dsmirc/PS3Dec/README.md

 This is a slightly modified version of PS3Dec r5, using statically-linked mbedTLS for AES encryption/decryption and CMake as the build system.

+This fork contains the prebuilt binaries, you can download them through Github actions artifacts (you need a github account) or through the Releases page if you don't have a github account, both linux and windows builds are provided.

 ### Original README
 ```
 PS3Dec r5